mbloch/mapshaper/docs/development/label-tool-design.md

 | `label-side` | `left`\|`right` | Which side of the path the text sits on |
 | `label-text-width` | number | Measured text width in px at native font-size |
 | `label-text-hash` | string | Fingerprint of the values that width was measured from |

+`label-pos` predates this work but changed meaning during it: it is now the only position property stored, with the offsets it stands for resolved at render time.
+See "A position is stored as a position".

 The knots themselves are geometry and so have no field. `label-corners` is the only part of the curve's definition that cannot be inferred from the knots: a